gearbox-built/kubernetes-hugo/content/en/docs/tasks/access-application-cluster/create-external-load-balancer.md

 The finalizer will only be removed after the load balancer resource is cleaned up.
 This prevents dangling load balancer resources even in corner cases such as the service controller crashing.

-This feature is beta and enabled by default since Kubernetes v1.16.
-You can also enable it in v1.15 (alpha) via the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `ServiceLoadBalancerFinalizer`.

 ## External Load Balancer Providers